Want the perfect workout program?Take Quiz

 Let’s dig more into the importance of strengthening the hamstring for athletes and how to do so, with proven studies at our fingertips.

 As we’ve already discussed, the hamstrings are very vulnerable to injury and strain.
-This is particularly true among athletes and sprinters.
+This is particularly true among athletes, sprinters, and endurance athletes like cyclists.

 Unfortunately, injuries to the hamstrings often result in a long road to recovery, and there is even a chance of long term damage or consequential injuries.

-To prevent this, athletes and sprinters must train their hamstrings for strength and flexibility.
+To prevent this, athletes must train their hamstrings for strength and flexibility.

 One of the best ways to strengthen the hamstrings for injury resilience is with eccentric hamstring exercises.